ADACS-Australia/adacs-nectar-images/README.md

-# ADACS-Astro image
+# ADACS NeCTAR images

-This project includes a script to build an image, suitable for the NeCTAR Research Cloud environment, with a suite of software/applications pre-installed.
+This project is for build a set of ADACS images, suitable for the NeCTAR Research Cloud environment.

-The image is based on Nectar's official Ubuntu 18.04 (Bionic) image, but can be changed by editing the appropriate lines in the build script.
+Each image is based on Nectar's official Ubuntu 18.04 (Bionic) image, but with a suite of additional software/applications pre-installed.

-The repository contains:
+Main items in the repository are:
  * `packer.json` -- packer JSON config for building the image on the NeCTAR Research Cloud.
- * `ansible/master.yml` -- ansible playbook for provisioning the image.
+ * `ansible/master.yml` -- main ansible playbook for provisioning the image.
  * `scripts/clean.sh` -- shell script to 'clean' the image during provisioning.
  * `build.sh` -- shell script to drive the whole process.

-Packages installed via `apt` are located in `ansible/vars/apt_packages.yml`.

-Conda (MiniConda) is installed and activated by default.
-Packages installed via `conda` are located in `ansible/vars/conda_packages.yml`.
+ * `image_vars/` -- directory containing shell scripts for defining image specific environment variables.

 ## Requirements